MIDFIELDR/midfieldr/vignettes/articles/art-004-case-study.md

 ### *Bloc of ever-enrolled*

-This is the bloc of students ever enrolled in our programs required by our metric.
+We now have the bloc of students ever enrolled in our programs required by our metric.
 We add a `bloc` variable with the value “ever” and ensure we have unique rows.

 ``` r
 DT[, bloc := "ever"]